Skip to content

 In syntactical terms the order of the words is subject–verb–object (or SVO in short).
 This is the normal and neutral word order in Pandunia.

-For example, in the following sentence, the subject is mi 'I', the verb is vide 'see', and the object is tu 'you'.
+For example, in the following sentence, the subject is mi 'I', the verb is visi 'see', and the object is tu 'you'.

 If the words are arranged in the opposite order, the entire sentence will have the opposite meaning.